 Pledges, Commitments, and More

-Start a petition or write letters calling for action and send them to your local representative.
-You could ask for official town and city recognition of June 8th as World Ocean Day, a pledge to standby the environment by local legislators, or focus on a more specific environmental issue.
+Sign the petition below or write letters calling for action and send them to your local representative.
+You could ask for official town and city recognition of 8 June as World Ocean Day, a pledge to standby the environment by local legislators, or focus on a more specific environmental issue.

 Challenge people at work, school, or in your community to make an individual commitment to a more ocean-friendly lifestyle.
 Focus on reducing plastic use, recycling, energy consumption, or alternative transportation.
 Keep in mind the 5 R’s: Reduce, Reuse, Recycle, Repurpose, and Refuse.